QR Code Scanner

 Why wasn't my QR code detected?

-Detection can fail for several reasons: low image resolution (the QR code needs sufficient pixel density for each module to be distinguishable), poor lighting or heavy shadows causing parts of the code to be unreadable, the QR code being only partially visible in the frame, significant damage or obstruction covering more than 30% of the code (exceeding Reed-Solomon's correction capacity), or extreme perspective distortion.
-Try taking a new photo with the QR code flat, well-lit, and fully visible.
-If the code has a logo overlay, ensure it covers less than 30% of the code area.
+Detection can fail due to: low image resolution, poor lighting or heavy shadows, the code being only partially visible, significant damage covering more than 30% of the code (exceeding Reed-Solomon correction capacity), or extreme perspective distortion.
+Try a new photo with the code flat, well-lit, and fully visible.

 What is quishing?

-Quishing is QR code phishing — a social engineering attack that uses malicious QR codes to direct victims to fraudulent websites designed to steal credentials, financial information, or personal data.
-The term combines "QR" and "phishing."
-Quishing is particularly effective because QR codes are visually unreadable to humans, making it impossible to spot a malicious URL without first decoding the code, and because many email security gateways do not inspect QR code images the way they inspect embedded links.
+Quishing is QR code phishing — a social engineering attack using malicious QR codes to direct victims to fraudulent websites.
+It is particularly effective because QR codes are visually unreadable to humans, and many email security gateways do not inspect QR code images the way they inspect embedded links.